Informatievlaanderen/VSDS-LDESWorkbench-NiFi/README.md

 The LDES Client Processor is a Nifi wrapper around the [LDES Client SDK](https://github.com/Informatievlaanderen/VSDS-LDESClient4J) which enables you to follow and synchronize with a Linked Data Event Stream.

-Further details on the usage of the the Client can be found on the [dedicated readme](./ldes-client-wrappers-nifi/README.md).
+Further details on the usage of the the Client can be found [here](./ldes-client-wrappers-nifi/README.md).

 ### NGSI V2 To LD